helmesjo/conan-cucumber-cpp/README.md

 ## For Packagers: Publish this Package

-The example below shows the commands used to publish to bincrafters conan repository.
+The example below shows the commands used to publish to helmesjo conan repository.
 To publish to your own conan respository (for example, after forking this git repository), you will need to change the commands below accordingly.

 ## Build and package

 The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
 This includes downloading dependencies from "build_requires" and "requires" , and then running the build() method.

-    $ conan create bincrafters/stable
+    $ conan create helmesjo/stable

 ### Available Options